basiljs/basiljs.github.io/_source/reference/data/startsWith.md

 ---
 layout: entry
 title: startsWith
-codetitle: 'startsWith(str, prefix)'
+codetitle: 'startsWith(searchContainer, valueToFind)'
-description: 'Checks whether a string starts with a specific character or string.'
+description: 'Checks whether a string starts with a specific character or string or if an array starts with a specific value.'
 category: Data
 subcategory: 'String Functions'
 returns: